Will Brink's Unified Theory of Nutrition

 macronutrient ratios dictate what a person gains or loses"

-Of course, these effects are not found universally in all studies that examine the issue, but the bulk of the data is clear: diets containing different macronutrient ratios do have different effects on human physiology even when calorie intakes are identical (see references 1 to 11 inclusive).
+Of course, these effects are not found universally in all studies that examine the issue.
+Still, the bulk of the data is clear: diets containing different macronutrient ratios do have different effects on human physiology even when calorie intakes are identical (see references 1 to 11 inclusive).
 Or, as the authors of one recent study that looked at the issue concluded:

 Knowing this, it becomes much easier for people to understand the seemingly conflicting diet and nutrition advice out there (of course this does not account for the downright unscientific and dangerous nutrition advice people are subjected to via bad books, TV, the 'net, and well-meaning friends, but that is another article altogether).